hackshackers/hackshackers-hugo-content/blog/2019/09/register-misinfocon-london.md

 - Newsletter
 ---

 Hello, hacks and hackers!
-[Registration is now open](https://www.eventbrite.com/e/misinfocon-london-2019-a-global-summit-on-misinformation-tickets-68502002333) for [MisinfoCon London](https://london.misinfocon.com/), which will focus on how misinformation affects elections, media literacy and algorithmic society.
+[Registration is now open](https://www.eventbrite.com/e/misinfocon-london-2019-a-global-summit-on-misinformation-tickets-68502002333) for [MisinfoCon London](https://london.misinfocon.com/), a joint anti-misinformation project between Hacks/Hackers and Mozilla.
 It’ll take place the 23rd of October at the Royal Society for the Arts, as part of [MozFest House](https://www.mozillafestival.org/en/house/).

 {{< tweet 1175078376035553285 >}}